Realm667/WolfenDoom/README.md

 ## License
-This is only meant for development and testing purposes.
-You are NOT ALLOWED to use material from this repository for your own projects.
-Important: This repository is for development and testing purposes, you are NOT ALLOWED to use the copyrighted material for your own projects without our permission!
+This repository is for development and testing purposes.
+You are **NOT ALLOWED** to use any un-released material for your own projects without our permission!